wohncamp/wohncamp.github.io/_posts/2025-09-13-tiny-gpt-part-4.markdown

 If the embedding dimension is `N`, then there is a positional embedding vector of dimension `N` for the 0th position in the sentence.
 This vector is added to the word's embedding.
 The same process continues for every position in the sentence.

 Personally, positional embedding feels a bit odd to me - it seems to oversimplify the complexity of language grammar.
 Maybe this could be an interesting topic for further research.
-That said, in practice, positional embedding is known to work quite well.
+However, in practice, positional embedding is known to work quite well.

 Let’s go ahead and implement two embeddings.